barryclark/jekyll-now/_posts/2022-01-03-illustrated-retrieval-transformer.md

   A RETRO transformer consists of an encoder stack (to process the neighbors) and a decoder stack (to process the input)
 </div>

 The encoder is made up of standard Transformer encoder blocks (self-attention + FFNN).
+To my best understanding, Retro uses an encoder made up of two Transformer Encoder Blocks.

 The decoder stack interleaves two kinds of decoder blocks:

--   Standard transformer decoder block (ATTN + FFNN)
+* Standard transformer decoder block (ATTN + FFNN)

--   RETRO decoder block (ATTN + Chunked cross attention (CCA) + FFNN)
+* RETRO decoder block (ATTN + Chunked cross attention (CCA) + FFNN)

 <div class="img-div" markdown="0">
   <img src="/images/retro/retro-transformer-blocks-4.png" />